 Today, the Pinkas Synagogue

 is part of the Jewish Museum in Prague.
 The date of the building’s original construction is unknown but it has a written reference as early as 1492.
-It became a synagogue in 1535 and was given it name in the late 16th century.
+It became a synagogue in 1535 and was given its name in the late 16th century.
 After falling into disrepair it was restored in the early 1950s.
 In the period between 1955 and 1960 it became the main memorial to Czechoslovak Holocaust victims.

 Drawing information from card indexes based on transport records, two painters Jiri John and Vaclav Bostik, decorated the walls with names of Jewish World War II victims.
 The names of deportees from Prague are painted on the walls of the main nave with victims from other towns and communities in Bohemia, Moravia, and Silesia inscribed on the other walls of the synagogue.